After every one or two year of buying a laptop or Macbook or Surfacepro we desperately want some way or the other to buy a new one.

-Though the site is not very old, yet it makes to my list of best places to sell used electronics.
 The site emphasizes local transactions, and its listings are either auction-style or fixed-price.
 OfferUp currently does not charge buy or sell fees.

 Buyers and sellers create profiles.
 OfferUp then validates users’ identities via a provided state-issued ID and Facebook profile.
 And in some markets, buyers can pay for items using the OfferUp app.

-If you want to sell old electronics, Quikr is a good option to try out.
 I’ve had both good and bad experiences on Quikr.
 For example, I recently sold one of my uncle’s car on the site.
 I was honest about the expensive repairs the car needed, including a new transmission, and I listed the car accordingly at a low price.

 Within one hour of picking up the vehicle, the buyer posted it for sale again on Quikr — at a much higher price and without any mention of its significant mechanical issues.

-Though it may not be treated as the best places to sell used electronics, yet Quikr also has many good attributes for buyers and sellers.
+However, Quikr also has many good attributes for buyers and sellers.
 It’s free to use, for instance, and the site offers a huge potential marketplace, depending on the size of your local community, of course.

 But you should be cautious about the types of payment you accept and read Quikr’s terms and conditions page before getting started.

-If you find this article informative, please leave us a comment and share it with your friends.
+If find this article informative, please leave us a comment and share it with your friends.
 If you have any queries regarding selling an electronic item please comment below.